kojq/bemela/README.md

 ## Usage

 Install each language you want to test onto your development environment.
 Modify the Bash scripts as needed.
 In order, run `compile.sh`, `time.sh`, and `measure.sh`.
+The results are stored in `benchmarks.txt`.

 These must be done within the development environment: